-What effect do soft drinks have on the prevalence of diabetes?
+Soft drinks and diabetes.
+What effect do soft drinks have on diabetes?
 If recent reports are accurate there may be more to the potential link than you may have thought – and for some interesting reasons.

 Yahoo Health suggests, “Consumption of soft drinks in high quantity, especially by children, is responsible for many health problems that include tooth decay, nutritional depletion, obesity, type-2 diabetes, and heart disease.”